VML-lambda/NHVC/README.md

 ```

 ## Contact
-If you have any questions, please email Hyunmin Ban at <hmban1996@naver.com>.
+If you have any questions, please email Hui Yong Kim at <hykim.v@khu.ac.kr> or Hyunmin Ban at <hmban1996@naver.com>.